magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_collapsible.md

 $( "#element" ).collapsible("deactivate");
 </pre>

-<h3>forceDeactivate</h3>
+<h3 id="collaps_forceDeactivate">forceDeactivate</h3>
-Collapse the content without animation whenever this method is called.
+Collapse the content without animation when this method is called.

 This method does not accept any arguments.

 Invoke the <code>forceDeactivate</code> method: